Afghanistan–Pakistan relations: From the Afghan Civil War to the War on Terror

+Contemporary era after the Taliban regains power

-After fall of Kabul by Afghan Taliban, Pakistani PM Imran Khan describing it as Afghans breaking "the shackles of slavery".
-Although Pakistan still not officially recognition of the Taliban's Islamic Emirate, it launched a diplomatic effort urging the international community to engage with the Taliban, help ease Afghanistan's humanitarian crisis and prevent it from descending into chaos again.
+After the Afghan Taliban took power in Kabul, Pakistan's PM Imran Khan described it as Afghans breaking "the shackles of slavery".
+Although Pakistan still does not officially recognize the Taliban's Islamic Emirate, it launched a diplomatic effort urging the international community to engage with the Taliban, help ease Afghanistan's humanitarian crisis and prevent it from descending into chaos again.
 In December 2021, foreign ministers of the 56 nations belonging to the Organization of Islamic Cooperation, along with Taliban delegates, gathered in Islamabad.
 The meeting focused on Afghanistan's humanitarian crisis.
-But Tehreek-e-Taliban Pakistan attacks lead to growing tension between the Afghan Taliban and Pakistan.
+But the Pakistani Taliban (TTP) attacks lead to growing tension between the Afghan Taliban government and Pakistan.

 In April 2022, Islamabad urged Kabul "to secure Pak-Afghan Border region and take stern actions against the individuals involved in terrorist activities in Pakistan", and Pakistan Air Force conducted air raids across its border with Afghanistan, claiming to strike TTP militants operating in the porous border regions.

-In late 2022, Pakistan's embassy in Kabul came under attack with gunfire wounding a Pakistani security guard, IS-K claims responsibility for the attack, Pakistan asked the attack to be thoroughly probed by Taliban authorities.
+In late 2022, Pakistan's embassy in Kabul came under attack with gunfire wounding a Pakistani security guard, IS-K claimed responsibility for the attack, Pakistan asked the attack to be thoroughly probed by the Taliban authorities.

+Pakistan's defence minister Khawaja Asif claimed that during an official visit to Afghanistan in 2022, Pakistani officials, including the Director General of the ISI, warned Afghan authorities about "terrorist sanctuaries" being used to launch attacks into Pakistan.
+He alleged that Afghan interlocutors had offered to relocate these sanctuaries in exchange for PKR 10 billion, but Islamabad requested assurances that militants would not return—assurances that he claimed Afghanistan was unable to provide.
+Hamidullah Fetrat, deputy spokesperson for the caretaker government, denied Asif's claim that Afghanistan requested money.

+On 6 September 2023, two military posts located close to the Afghanistan border in Chitral district's area of Kalash were attacked by Pakistani Taliban (TTP) in which two Pakistani soldiers and twelve militants were killed.
+Pakistan claimed that TTP militants crossed the Afghan border to attack those posts within Pakistan.
+A firing incident occurred near Torkham border crossing resulted in closure of the border.
+Pakistan claimed that Afghanistan is building unlawful structures on the border which violates Pakistan's territorial sovereignty.
+On October 6, 2023, Pakistan announced the deportation of 1.7 million undocumented Afghan immigrants.
+A deadline of Nov.1 was announced for people to leave or face forcible expulsion.
+Around 1.3 million Afghans are registered refugees in Pakistan and 880,000 more have legal status to remain, according to the latest United Nations figures.
+On November 10, 2023, Pakistan announced that it has extended the legal residence status of registered Afghan refugees till December 31, 2023, who have Proof of Registration, or PoR, cards issued by the Government of Pakistan.